jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

 * the ``duration`` :ref:`function<functions>` does the following for each given timestamp

-  - splits the timestamp string_ on the separator ``':'``
+  - it splits the timestamp string_ on the separator ``':'``
-  - gets the first item from the split
+  - it gets the first item from the split
-  - then converts the first item from the split to an integer_
+  - then it converts the first item from the split to an integer_

   I can make these steps a separate :ref:`function<functions>` that is called for ``wake_time`` and ``sleep_time``